geerlingguy/youtube/Sponsors.md

 Milk-V has provided a number of their RISC-V SBCs and SoMs for testing and review.

+## Minisforum

+> Type: Equipment for test/review

+Minisforum provided an MS-R1 unit for testing and review.

 ## Mirkotronics

 > Type: Equipment for test/review